Parth-Bisht-227/talk2me-ai/README.md

 ## 🧑‍💻 Author

-Built by [Parth Bisht] for the Vapi Build Challenge 2025.
+Built by Parth Bisht for the Vapi Build Challenge 2025.

 ---

-*Made with ❤️ and Vapi AI*